 Had I not have received the proper help and guidance I wonder if this would still affect me?
-I’m not completely desensitised to Ambulances, that all to familiar night is remembered but it doesn’t stop me in my tracks, I can take a deep breath and continue on my way.
+I’m not completely desensitised to ambulances, that all too familiar night is remembered but it doesn’t stop me in my tracks, I can take a deep breath and continue on my way.

 Then there were my breasts, only weeks earlier they had been full, perky, preparing to soon be a milk production service.
 Now they ached, sporadic bursts of pain would shoot through them, stopping me in my tracks.
 I had been given a tablet to stop the milk yet the colostrum still came and my hormones were fighting a losing battle.
 Now my boobs just hung there, lifeless, two sizes smaller and with no purpose.
 Sagging and empty, depressing.

 The sight of blood haunted me and still does.
 My mind immediately flashes back.
 I remember looking at the car seat as the ambulance officer pulled me out of the car, it was a bloodied watery mess and for the next three weeks I continued to bleed.
 I was having to wear maternity pads and remember feeling so heartbroken as to how unfair and cruel this world is